 Here’s where all the action happens.
 The centre of British political power in the heart of Westminster.
 The Houses of Parliament are located in the gorgeous Gothic buildings Westminster Palace right next to the river.

 You can take a tour, or watch debates or just settle for getting an eyeful of the buildings.
-I have to warn you, Big Ben is currently undergoing maintenance, so it’s largely covered up…
+They’ve just finished restoring Elizabeth Tower / Big Ben – doesn’t it look absolutely beautiful?

 The venue of every single coronation since that of William the Conqueror, and a number of royal weddings and funerals as well, Westminster Abbey is a World Heritage Site and a church responsible to the sovereign.